Routes to get to Sergeant Man

 Having parked in the long lay-by on the A591 outside Grasmere (it’s free) late in the afternoon I began the long climb up Easedale by walking through the village.
 Fortunately the summer sun was tempered somewhat by some cloud cover but it was still warm.
 I had set off quite a few hours before sunset so could take my time.
 Even so I didn’t hang around in the village as it was very busy and I wasn’t here to window shop – I was carrying enough already!

-Leaving the village on Easedale Road I passed the Youth Hostel and was soon out in countryside.
+Leaving the village on Easedale Road I walked past the Youth Hostel and was soon out in countryside.
 As soon as my route took me away from the road I stopped for a welcome break.

 The path leading past Easedale Tarn towards Sergeant Man